Treatment for Autoimmune Hepatitis

 How do doctors treat autoimmune hepatitis?

-Doctors treat autoimmune hepatitis with medicines that suppress, or decrease the activity of, your immune system, reducing your immune system’s attack on your liver.
-The medicines doctors most often prescribe are corticosteroids—prednisone or prednisolone—with or without another medicine called azathioprine.
+Doctors treat autoimmune hepatitis with medicines that suppress—or decrease the activity of—your immune system, reducing your immune system’s attack on your liver.
+The medicines doctors most often prescribe are

 Treatment can relieve symptoms and prevent or reverse liver damage in many people with autoimmune hepatitis.
 Early treatment of autoimmune hepatitis can lower the chances of developing cirrhosis and other complications.
-A minority of people who have no symptoms or only a mild form of the disease may or may not need medicines.
+A minority of people with autoimmune hepatitis, including some people who have a mild form of the disease or increased risks related to the treatment, may not need medicines.

 Remission